Spiraling drone-spying scandal at Olympics risks damage to Canadian soccer ahead of 2026 World Cup

 Canada lost its appeal Wednesday at the Court of Arbitration for Sport against a six-point penalty imposed by the sport's world governing body for spying on New Zealand practices ahead of their opening game last week.

-The urgent verdict was published just hours before Canada — on zero points despite winning its first two games, against New Zealand and France — plays Colombia at Nice.
+The urgent verdict was published just hours before Canada — on zero points despite winning its first two games, against New Zealand and France — beat Colombia 1-0 to clinch a spot in the quarterfinals.
+The team will play Germany on Saturday in Marseille.

-While Canada’s players can revive their Olympic title hopes on the field, the damage to the country's reputation for soccer integrity was hit hard Wednesday — and risks further damage from spinoff investigations.
+While Canada’s players revived their Olympic title hopes on the field, the damage to the country's reputation for soccer integrity was hit hard Wednesday — and risks further damage from spinoff investigations.

 FIFA on Wednesday published its judge’s document with detailed evidence to explain the sweeping Olympic punishments.